amirmonowar/beamer-ovgu/README.md

 Run ```texhash``` command.

-Test if the files are installed properly by issuing ```kpsewhich kpsewhich beamer_eit-en.sty``` that should return the path to the directory with style file.
+Test if the files are installed properly by issuing ```kpsewhich beamer_eit-en.sty``` that should return the path to the directory with style file.

 This guide works for texlive installed under Debian following [these instructions](https://www.tug.org/texlive/debian.html).
 You can find your TEXMFHOME directory by running ```kpsewhich -var-value=TEXMFHOME```.
 Alternatively you can copy the content of the folders *OVGU into your project directory.